Multiple Mini Interviews (MMIs) - The Ultimate Guide

 Motivation for Medicine – A Key Multiple Mini Interview Topic

 It’s all in the name with these stations.
 A career in healthcare can be incredibly challenging for multiple reasons.
 Therefore, it’s important that healthcare professionals are passionate about their jobs and don’t only choose to go into it for arbitrary reasons.
+For many healthcare courses, you will be expected to conduct MMI style interviews, such as multiple mini interview for nursing, multiple mini interview for physiotherapy, multiple mini interview for medical schools and more depending on your chosen course.
+Therefore, it is important to start your multiple mini interview preparation early.

 - What inspired you to consider a career in healthcare?